Brexit referendum: time for a rematch?

-The reason why the Telegraph, Conservative MP Justine Greening and many other politicians and members of the public are calling for a second referendum is simply because the first was based on speculation and the second one would be on facts.
+The reason why The Independent, Conservative MP Justine Greening and many other politicians and members of the public are calling for a second referendum is simply because the first was based on speculation and the second one would be on facts.
 Many argue that a second referendum would allow the population to review their decision, since the Leave campaign broke election law and conveyed false information to sway voters their way.
 It also seems clear that Brexit is going to make import, export and international business significantly more complicated and costly.
 Many multinational companies have already threatened to leave the UK, an some already have.

 In a nutshell: we know a lot more about the consequences of leaving the EU than we did two or three years ago.
 Why not encourage a more informed choice?

 Another reason why a second referendum may be necessary is that Theresa May’s government cannot, by law, sign a Brexit deal with approval from MPs.
 From what has transpired in recent weeks, it seems Parliament is prone to reject any deal May comes up with, Labour has imposed conditions that are seemingly impossible to satisfy and even the Conservative party seems to be turning on their leader.
 All in all, MP approval of May’s Brexit deal is highly unlikely.
 So how can the government break the stalemate?
 Simply by involving the UK population in the decision process – once again.

 What is so different this time around?

 First of all, Brexit is no longer a distant utopian dream (or nightmare).
 The negotiations that have been ongoing for the past two years have made the UK’s departure from the EU a lot more tangible.